jschuur/joostschuur.com/apps/site/content/blog/quick-tip-deploy-only-modified-vercel-projects-in-a-turborepo-monorepo.md

 When paired with Vercel hosting, it can [identify if a given workspace (app) has been modified](https://vercel.com/docs/concepts/monorepos/turborepo#using-turbo-ignore) since the last successful deploy based on the Turborepo dependency graph.

-I didn't actually have any build dependencies between the two apps, so the required `turbo.json` needed for a [basic Turboreport setup](https://turbo.build/repo/docs/getting-started/add-to-project) was pretty straightforward:
+I didn't actually have any build dependencies between the two apps, so the required `turbo.json` needed for a [basic Turborepo setup](https://turbo.build/repo/docs/getting-started/add-to-project) was pretty straightforward:

 ```
 {